Elijbet/EtsyRevamped/README.md

 The objective of this exercise is to take EtsyDemo basics and revamp with all new features.

-Please see the project on heroku :
+Please see the project on heroku : https://etsyrevamped.herokuapp.com/

-Technologies used:
+Features used:

 postgrese database in production, development, and test latest gems